glpi-project/doc/README.md

 Note that it actually uses the default theme, which differs locally and on readthedocs system.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/80x15.png" /></a>

+## Translations...

+As you can read on top page statement; doc is currently being rewritted.
+It will be redacted in french; then translated to english.
+Once this has been done, we'll had the project on transifex to get multiple translations :)